turbolinks/turbolinks/README.md

 If _location_ is a cross-origin URL, or falls outside of the specified root (see [Setting a Root Location](#setting-a-root-location)), or if the value of [`Turbolinks.supported`](#turbolinkssupported) is `false`, Turbolinks performs a full page load by setting `window.location`.

 If _action_ is unspecified, Turbolinks assumes a value of `"advance"`.

+If the value of _shouldCheckExtension_ is `false` (boolean) or `"false"` (string), Turbolinks will not check whether location's extension is HTML or not (see [Disabling Location extension check](#disabling-location-extension-check)).
+Otherwise Turbolinks assumes a value of `true` and location extension check will be performed.

 Before performing the visit, Turbolinks fires a `turbolinks:before-visit` event on `document`.
 Your application can listen for this event and cancel the visit with `event.preventDefault()` (see [Canceling Visits Before They Start](#canceling-visits-before-they-start)).